The Classification of Clifford Gates over Qubits: Invariants

 corresponding to all 12 subrings of $\ring$ listed below.

-\begin{itemize} \item The entire ring, $\ring$, is technically a subring of itself, and $\subinv(\ring)$ is the trivial invariant satisfied by all stabilizer gates.
-Notice that not \emph{every} matrix over $\ring$ gives a valid tableau because it must still be unitary. \item There are four maximal proper subrings of $\ring$:
+\begin{itemize} \item The entire ring, $\ring$, is technically a subring of itself, and $\subinv(\ring)$ is the trivial invariant satisfied by all Clifford gates.
+Notice that not \emph{every} matrix over $\ring$ gives a valid tableau because it must still be symplectic. \item There are four maximal proper subrings of $\ring$:

 Our formal definition for $Z$-preserving gates is the invariant $\subinv(\ring_Z)$.
 The fact that the lower left entry is $0$ implies that the gate maps Pauli strings of $I$ and $Z$ to strings of $I$ and $Z$.
 Hence, $Z$-basis strings are mapped to $Z$-basis strings.
 Similarly, the $X$-preserving and $Y$-preserving invariants are $\subinv(\ring_X)$ and $\subinv(\ring_Y)$ respectively.
 The egalitarian invariant, $\subinv(\ring_E)$, comes from the subring $\ring_{E}$. \item The intersection of two subrings is itself a subring, giving us exactly four more subrings ($\ring_X \cap \ring_Y$, $\ring_X \cap \ring_Z$, $\ring_Y \cap \ring_Z$, and $\ring_X \cap \ring_Y \cap \ring_Z$) since the intersection of $\ring_E$ with any of the others is